-DevOps brings current buzz in IT world.
-In many cases, DevOps means an entirely new mindset that requires both software development and operations teams to collaboratively pay attention to the full cycle of an application or service, coordinating their activities to allow more frequent releases of software code into production.
+DevOps brings current buzz in the IT world.
+In many cases, it means an entirely new mindset that requires both software development and operations teams to collaboratively pay attention to the full cycle of an application or service, coordinating their activities to allow more frequent releases of software code into production.

 Today’s marketplace is driven by ever-increasing demands for features, speed and reliability and IT must continuously deliver new value without disruption to customers’ experience.
 It isn’t limited to surface changes such as one or two processes but, rather, a fundamental shift in the software companies.
 It is all about building and delivering better quality software and systems that scale, last and more reliably.